Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 ## Entities Supported Versions

 Entities 1.4.x is currently the officially supported version.
-The last framework version to support Entities 1.3.14 was framework version 0.14.5.
+The framework should work with Unity 6.0 LTS, but version 0.15.x of the framework is generally tested against Unity 6.3 LTS.

 Entities 6.4.x is currently in an experimental status.
 Feel free to report any issues encountered if you attempt to use this version.